 3. Test Images Regularly and Tweak the Details as Needed

 To really maximize your image optimization efforts, test what is working with your images by seeing which ones are generating clicks and which images are underperforming.
 Try taking a few different approaches, like testing out different images to see how long page load times are and which images are the most popular with users.
 You may need to tweak the number of images that are included on one page or further reduce file sizes for more manageable load times.
 Taking the time to really see what works and tracking how your efforts resonate with customers is the best way to track your image optimization efforts.

 With a little thought and creativity, you can turn your website images into attention-grabbing tools for your business.
 Do you have any other strategies for optimizing images?
-Let us know about your ideas and techniques when it comes to optimizing images for the web.
+Let us know about your ideas and techniques when it comes to optimizing images for the web by leaving a comment or sending us a message.
 You can also follow us on Facebook, Instagram, and Twitter.